Unity-Technologies/com.unity.multiplayer.docs/docs/mlapi-api/MLAPI.Messaging.md

 ## Classes

-### MLAPI.Messaging.ClientRPCAttribute
+### MLAPI.Messaging.ClientRpcAttribute

 <div class="section">

-Attribute used on methods to me marked as ClientRPC ClientRPC methods can be requested from the server and will execute on a client Remember that a host is a server and a client
+Marks a method as ClientRpc.

+A ClientRpc marked method will be fired by the server but executed on clients.

 </div>